 I’m making my classic strawberry shortcake with a soft and tender homemade angel food cake, but you can also use my recipe for homemade pound cake.
 I personally prefer the light softer texture of the angel food cake.

 If you’ve never made a classic strawberry shortcake from scratch, now’s your chance.
-I’m sharing my easy strawberry shortcake recipe with simple instructions that will result in a showstopping dessert everyone will love!
+I’m sharing my easy strawberry shortcake recipe with simple instructions that will result in a show stopping strawberry dessert that everyone will love!